 I’ll be testing some of these in the coming months (stay tuned to the YouTube channel), but for now, it’s exciting to see how far eMTB technology has advanced.

-Of the bikes on the list, I’m the most excited to test the Norco Sight VLT CX, the Transition Regulator CX, and the Forbidden Bikes Druid LitE!
-I thick all three of these are in the running for the Best Enduro E-Bikes of 2025!
+Of the bikes on the list, we are the most excited to test the Norco Sight VLT CX, the Transition Regulator CX (and SX), and the Forbidden Bikes Druid LitE!
+I think all three of these are in the running for the Best Enduro E-Bikes of 2025!

 Have questions or want to share your dream build?
 Drop a comment or hit us up on Instagram.
 Happy trails out there!